GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

 ## Set up JMeter

 JMeter provides a GUI for easy development of tests.
-Once tests are developed you should use the command line to execute JMeter tests.
-You may create a VM (in the same region as Cloud Spanner’s Leader) with GUI enabled.
-Therefore the same VM instance can be used for development and execution of tests.
+After tests are developed, use the command line to run the JMeter tests.
+You can create a VM (in the same region as Cloud Spanner’s Leader) with the GUI enabled, so the same VM instance can be used for development and execution of tests.

-You can use a local workstation for test development, too. *Do not* use a local workstation for execution of performance tests, due to potential network latency.**
+You can use a local workstation for test development, too.
+Don't use a local workstation to run performance tests, because network latency can interfere with the tests.

 ### Installation

-1. Download and install [JMeter](https://jmeter.apache.org/download_jmeter.cgi) 5.3+ (and Java8+).
+1. Download and install [JMeter](https://jmeter.apache.org/download_jmeter.cgi) 5.3 or higher, which requires Java 8 or higher.
-2. Install [maven](https://maven.apache.org/install.html) used to download Cloud Spanner client libraries.
+1. Install [Maven](https://maven.apache.org/install.html), which is used to download Cloud Spanner client libraries.
-3. Open terminal / command prompt and change directory (cd) to an empty directory, where you will keep JMeter dependencies.
+1. In a command shell, go to an empty directory, where you will keep JMeter dependencies.
-4. Download Cloud Spanner JDBC library and dependencies using maven command as below.
+1. Download the Cloud Spanner JDBC library and dependencies:

         mvn dependency:get -Dartifact=com.google.cloud:google-cloud-spanner-jdbc:RELEASE -Dmaven.repo.local=.

-5. Move (or Copy) all the downloaded jars into one single folder for JMeter to load in its classpath.
+1. Move the downloaded JAR files into a folder for JMeter to load in its classpath:

-Sample linux command:
+    Linux:

         find . -name *.jar -exec mv '{}' . \;

-Sample windows command:
+    Windows:

         for /r /Y %x in (*.jar) do copy "%x" .\

 ### Set up authentication for JMeter